 The British character actor Michael Ripper was born in 1913 in Portsmouth, Hampshire, England.
 His father was a speech therapist and encouraged him to participate in diction and public speaking competitions.
 From this, the young Michael gained an interest in acting and got his first taste of the stage through his father's amateur dramatics company...

 Jeff Kober, a native of Billings, Montana, was born on December 18, 1953.
-Not satisfied with being a rancher, Kober relocated to the L.A. area in his twenties with the desire to become an actor.
-His first appearance on the small screen was a non-billed role in the 1980s series V
+Kober moved to Los Angeles in his twenties.
+His first appearance on television was a non-billed role in the 1980s series V